-They are the only national provider to consider climate risk in its default investment option, and their ethical fund is completely fossil fuel free.
-In 2019, they also became the first national fund to announce they would divest completely from tobacco.
+Their ethical fund is completely fossil fuel free and, in 2019, they also became the first national fund to announce they would divest completely from tobacco.

 Moreover, they have now opened up 7 percent of their fund to drive impact – investing in companies working on projects such as sustainable infrastructure and energy-efficient housing.

 Local authority pledges to cut carbon by 2022